Top 10 AI Agents You Can Deploy in Under a Week in 2025

 1. Botpress

-Botpress is one of the historical solutions for creating conversational agents.
-The platform is robust, packed with options, and clearly designed for developers.
+Botpress is one of the longstanding platforms for building conversational agents.
+The platform is robust, feature-rich, and primarily designed for developers.

-What’s good—but also a double-edged sword—is the sheer amount of customization.
-One of their slogans, “by developers, for developers”, says it all: the power is there, but you need to be comfortable with code to fully leverage it.
+What’s great — and also a double-edged sword — is the sheer amount of customization it offers.
+One of their slogans, “by developers, for developers,” sums it up perfectly: the power is there, but you need to be comfortable with code to get the most out of it.

 2. Dify